In this article

-Invisalign braces don't touch your gums.
-They're trimmed to sit along your gum line in a ‘scalloped fashion.’
-This design makes the trays more comfortable and less irritating.
-Most at-home aligners aren't cut precisely, increasing the risk of irritation and discomfort.
+Invisalign braces don’t touch your gums.
+They’re trimmed to sit along your gum line in a ‘scalloped fashion,’ making the trays more comfortable.
+Most at-home aligners aren’t cut precisely, increasing the risk of irritation and discomfort.

 Invisalign can fix minor to severe bite issues, including:

-You may be a better candidate for standard metal braces, especially if you have severe jaw alignment issues.
+Those with severe jaw alignment issues are better candidates for traditional metal braces.
 Braces typically take longer than Invisalign but cost about the same.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps: